 Examples

-Ten self-contained snippets you can paste into a fresh project.
+Self-contained snippets you can paste into a fresh project.
 Each one runs against the current JetsonPDF API.

 1Hello world